-The Navy conducts training activities in the TMAA because it provides valuable access to sea space and airspace conditions analogous to areas where the Navy operates or may need to operate in the future.
 The unique and complex bathymetric and oceanographic environment in the TMAA presents a challenging anti-submarine warfare training opportunity.
 The complexity of the sea bottom, the input of freshwater into the sea, and the areas of upwelling and ocean currents combine in the TMAA like in no other training area in the Pacific Ocean.
-The location of the TMAA affords aircraft from Navy carrier strike groups supporting joint exercises with the Air Force ability to reach inland established Air Force and Army instrumented land ranges where they conduct air-to-air ground training.
-The location of the TMAA also allows appropriate distance limitations to support Air Force aircraft reaching the TMAA without needing to refuel to conduct training at sea with the carrier strike group.
-Therefore, the TMAA as currently sited is dependent on these location-specific factors to satisfy criteria for safety, practicality, and mission requirements.
+The location of the Study Area affords aircraft from Navy carrier strike groups supporting joint exercises with the Air Force ability to reach inland established Air Force and Army instrumented land ranges where they conduct air-to-air ground training.
+The location also allows appropriate distance limitations to support Air Force aircraft reaching the Study Area without needing to refuel to conduct training at sea with the carrier strike group.
+Therefore, the Study Area as currently sited is dependent on these location-specific factors to satisfy criteria for safety, practicality, and mission requirements.

-Navy training schedules are based on national tasking, the number and duration of training cycles identified in the Optimized Fleet Response Plan and various training plans.
+Navy training schedules are generally based on national tasking, the number and duration of training cycles identified in the Optimized Fleet Response Plan and various training plans.
 Navy vessels and aviation squadrons have a limited amount of time available for training.
 The Navy must factor in variables such as maintenance and weather when scheduling event locations and timing.
-Training in the TMAA is largely scheduled to accommodate weather conditions for safety of personnel and to achieve optimum operational parameters.
-Storms and high sea states in the Gulf of Alaska can create challenges for surface ship training between November and March.
+Training in the Study Area is largely scheduled to accommodate weather conditions for safety of personnel and to achieve optimum operational parameters.
+Storms and high sea states in the GOA can create challenges for surface ship training between November and March.
 In part as a result of these conditions, annual joint training activities are scheduled during the summer months from April to October.
-When scheduling activities between April through October, the Navy considers the need to minimize sea space and airspace conflicts throughout the TMAA.
+When scheduling activities between April through October, the Navy considers the need to minimize sea space and airspace conflicts throughout the Study Area.
 For example, the Navy schedules training to minimize conflicts between its own activities and with consideration for public safety (e.g., safe distances from recreational boating activities).
 Restrictions on the level and number of training activities and associated sound source or ordnance use (e.g., annual sonar hours or explosives use) would be impractical because such limitations would not allow the Navy to continue meeting its mission requirements.